-Student Code of Conduct - Rules and Regulations
+Student Code of Conduct - Rules and Regulations The following is a listing of the Rules and Regulations at Shippensburg University.
+Because

 The following is a listing of the Rules and Regulations at Shippensburg University.
 Because students are expected to show good judgment and use common sense at all times, the list is not an exhaustive codification.
 However, it generally sets forth a clear description of prohibited conduct.
 Students and/or student organizations involved in misconduct will be addressed through the University student conduct system.